No Place to Sit

 ~Hebrews 10:11 NKJV

-Prior to the coming of the Messiah, the priest had to repeat the same duties for the same people over and over, year after year.
-Those sacrifices were only a temporary fix to an ongoing problem.
-The High priest was constantly on his feet in service for the needs of the people, and no doubt he was worn out at the end of the day.
+Prior to the Messiah’s coming, the priest had to repeat the same duties for the same people year after year.
+Those sacrifices provided only a temporary fix to an ongoing problem.
+The high priest was constantly on his feet to serve the needs of the people.
+No doubt, he was worn out at the end of the day.
+Then the next day, his work began again.

 Genre: Non-fiction